Hierarchy of entropy production and thermodynamic trade-off relations in non-Markovian systems: Abstract

 \section{Abstract}

-Non-Markovian dynamics arise when a system is coupled to a bath with finite correlation time, giving rise to memory effects that allow the bath to temporarily store and return excitations.
-However, how memory modifies irreversibility and whether it can be exploited to improve thermodynamic performance is not well established.
-We address this question by employing a Markovian embedding of generalized Langevin dynamics, in which bath memory is encoded in auxiliary modes and irreversible dissipation in a residual Markovian bath.
-Here we show that the entropy production defined for the original non-Markovian system upper bounds that of the embedded system, thereby establishing a hierarchy of entropy production under Markovian embedding.
-Leveraging this hierarchy, we derive non-Markovian extensions of the thermodynamic uncertainty relation, speed limit, and power-efficiency trade-off.
-For underdamed generalized Langevin systems, sufficiently structured baths allow finite heat currents at vanishingly small entropy production, whereas Carnot efficiency at finite power remains unattainable for ordinary spectral densities.
-In the overdamped regime, memory effects can simultaneously reduce entropy production and current fluctuations, thereby enhancing the precision-to-dissipation ratio.
-We further discuss the extension of the hierarchy to generic bath models and the quantum regime.
-These results provide a quantitative framework for exploiting memory as a thermodynamic resource and for designing energy-efficient protocols in structured environments.
+Non-Markovian dynamics arise when a system is coupled to a bath with finite correlation time, producing memory effects that allow the bath to temporarily store and return excitations.
+However, how memory modifies irreversibility, and whether it can be exploited to improve thermodynamic performance, is not well established.
+We address this question using a Markovian embedding of generalized Langevin dynamics, in which bath memory is encoded in auxiliary modes and irreversible dissipation is represented by a residual Markovian bath.
+Here we show that this embedding naturally induces a decomposition of the entropy production of the original non-Markovian system into two parts: the entropy production of the embedded Markovian dynamics, which quantifies the memoryless irreversible contribution, and a nonnegative memory contribution associated with correlations between the system and auxiliary modes.
+This decomposition establishes a hierarchy of entropy production under Markovian embedding and provides a thermodynamic interpretation of memory effects.
+The resulting hierarchy yields finite-time thermodynamic bounds for non-Markovian systems, including entropic bounds, thermodynamic uncertainty relations, speed limits, and power-efficiency trade-offs, revealing how memory effects modify heat engine performance and current precision.